 “So, they always fought and he drinks a lot.”
 Okay, he’s asking, “How do I get her, or will she ever get over the bad boy to appreciate me, the nice guy, who can make her life amazing?”
 There’s a lot to say about that.
 I’ve already explained this dynamic in previous videos.
 I explained why the white knight, Justin, that’s you, would have this tendency and what are the demons haunting you that would cause you to be attracted to somebody who is basically broken like this woman, and your desire and need to feel pity but not wanting to be compelled to jump in and rescue her; and then also not to be repulsed by it as far as getting involved with that situation.

 Instead, you’re drawn to that dynamic.
 You’re like, “Let me rescue you, woman.
-Can you see I’m good for you?”
+Can’t you see I’m good for you?”
 Let’s figure out what’s going on with this woman.
 So, I’m making this video more to explain to Justin and to all the other guys who are white knights why this woman will never appreciate you and why she will always be looking for the bad boy.
 So, there’s a thing that psychologists called, and this goes back to as far as Freud, but you’ll see this in all of the modern literature as well, repetition compulsion.
 There’s a lot of literature on repetition compulsion in addiction therapies.
 Alcoholic Anonymous and all of this will be talking about why the alcoholic is drawn back to this thing that’s bad for him, and it’s not just a chemical dependency, but it’s a mental one.

 Apart from alcoholics, because I know the guys who are like, “I’m not alcoholic”, they’re losing analogical thinking here, is that the woman is compelled to repeat her cycles of abuse.
 This is what she knew from her primary care giver, her male primary care giver between the ages of birth to at some later formative years.
 The earlier this happened to her, the more ingrained and deeper in her unconscious this pattern will have been locked into.
 Especially if there was any kind of abandonment from the father or for the primary male care giver, whoever she saw as her father, between the ages of birth, to 18, to 36 months, that’s the real crucial period.
 What of course happened is if she was abandoned by her dad when she was seven or ten, she’d have that same feeling of trying to get that back.

 Obviously, if there was any kind of physical abuse, that would actually exacerbate that dynamic.
-Any father who abandoned her or was just emotionally not there for her, or physically not there for her, like physically abandoned her, or abused her which is going to be even worse, so she’s going to be even deeper in this dynamic of looking for men who will abuse her, or verbally abuse her… Verbal abusers are probably more common than physical abusers, though you’d be surprise at how common physical abuse and sexual abuse is for women.
+Any father who abandoned her or was just emotionally not there for her, or physically not there for her, like physically abandoned her, or abused her which is going to be even worse, so she’s going to be even deeper in this dynamic of looking for men who will abuse her, or verbally abuse her… Verbal abusers are probably more common than physical abusers, though you’d be surprised at how common physical abuse and sexual abuse is for women.

 Because they are used to that, they’ve associated that treatment of them with love.
-This is kind of lackey and messed up.
+This is kind of wacky and messed up.
 I know if you’re a 21st century modern person, you’d be like, “Ah, that’s bullshit childhood stuff.”
 But if you dig deep into any psychology, you’ll know that this is the truth.
 It’s actually quite intuitive.
 When you’re a little baby, it’s really hard for you to make fine distinctions such as, “My dad is a bad man and he’s abusing me”, like when you’re 3 years old, versus, “I’m a bad person.
 I deserve this treatment” because the only father figure you have – it’s even difficult for you to understand the term ‘father figure’.
 It’s going to be hard for you to make these distinctions and distance yourself from that abuse.
 Like, “He’s a bad man and I shouldn’t be treated this way.”
 That’s not how young minds think.
 Their brains are relatively unformed and they just accept things uncritically.
 It’s easy for them because they’re quite self-centered in an innocent way, like their whole life revolves around their needs.
 That they would internalize that treatment as being reflective of who they are and their own self-worth.